+The mocking gesture could well be witnessed in any 17th-century tavern, but its tradition reaches back to depictions of Christ appearing before Pilate: "...the men that held Jesus mocked him, and smote him" (Luke 22:63).
+The youth's unkempt hair, chin stubble, and knife stuck through his fur hat aim to elicit a surprised, if not horrified, response from the viewer.
 With Youth Making a Face, Brouwer created an image that exposes human folly and forces the viewer, regardless of status, to confront a threatening and mocking world.
 Brouwer does not pretend to help us with this world; he only warns us of its existence and the fact that its disquieting face can appear at unexpected times.
-The mocking gesture also reminds us, whether through our laughter or outrage, that we recognize with embarrassing familiarity the all-too-human nature of his character.
+The youth's gesture also reminds us, whether through our laughter or outrage, of the all-too-human nature of his character.

 Marks and Labels